 Stock-based compensation expense related to stock options granted to non-employees is recognized based on the fair value of the stock options, determined using the Black-Scholes option pricing model.
-The expense for options granted to non-employees is periodically re-measured as the underlying options vest.
 The awards generally vest over the time period the Company expects to receive service from the non-employee.